assamidanov/assamidanov.github.io/_posts/2019-10-01-lending-club.md

 Unfortunately, using a random forest classifier didn't improve our false positive rate.
 The model is likely weighting too heavily on the 1 class, and still mostly predicting 1s.
 We could fix this by applying a harsher penalty for misclassifications of 0s.
 Ultimately, our best model had a false positive rate of 22.5%, and a true positive rate of 22.8%.
 For a conservative investor, this means that they make money as long as the interest rate is high enough to offset the losses from 22.5% of borrowers defaulting, and that the pool of 22.8% of borrowers is large enough to make enough interest money to offset the losses.

+You can find the code used for this article on my [GitHub](https://github.com/assamidanov/Important-Featues-of-IDPs-).
+Please feel free to contact me if you need any further information.